rutviksai1301/rutviksai1301/README.md

 ## 🧠 About Me

 Hi!
-I'm Rutvik, a graduate student in Computer Science from UMass Dartmouth 🚀.
+I'm Rutvik, a graduate student in Technology from UMass Dartmouth 🚀.
 I’m deeply passionate about exploring innovative technologies, especially in the fields of Artificial Intelligence and Machine Learning.

 I enjoy building solutions, sharing knowledge, and learning something new every day.
 Whether it’s collaborating on exciting projects or tackling technical challenges, I’m always up for it!